microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 ![GitHub Actions workflow logs](./assets/github-actions-workflow-logs.png)

-After a few minutes, the workflow will complete and you will see two green check marks next to the **buildImage** and **deploy** steps.
+After a few minutes, the workflow will complete, and you will see two green check marks next to the **buildImage** and **deploy** steps.
 This means that the application has been successfully deployed to your AKS cluster.

 ## View the deployed application